ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ~~~~
 {: #Peer-to-peer-Information-Flow title='Peer-to-Peer Attestation Information Flow' artwork-align="left"}

-In this application, each device may need to be equipped with signed RIMs to act as an Attester, and also a selection of trusted x.509 root certificates to allow the device to act as a Verifier.
+In this application, each device may need to be equipped with signed RIMs to act as an Attester, and also an Appraisal Policy for Evidence and a selection of trusted X.509 root certificates, to allow the device to act as a Verifier.
 An existing link layer protocol such as 802.1x {{IEEE-802.1x}} or 802.1AE {{IEEE-802.1ae}}, with Evidence being enclosed over a variant of EAP {{RFC3748}} or LLDP {{LLDP}} are suitable methods for such an exchange.